Lemon553311-dev/fart/README.md

-<h1>Uxushud - new customhud mod, which doesnt require any third party mods.</h1>
+<h1>farthud - new customfart mod, which doesnt require any toilets to work.</h1>

-<p>I didn't plan to publish this mod, but my friends inspired me to do so.
-This mod has unique features that other custom hud mods don't have. </p>
+<p>I was gun pointed to publish this kod.
+This mod has no unique features. </p>
-<p>Report bugs and issues, and they will be fixed.Also, you can give me ideas on new hud elements.
-Note that ive alr slowly developing hudeditor gui for my mod.</p>
+<p>Report bugs and issues, and they will not be fixed.Also, please don't give me ideas on new hud elements.
+Note that ive not started developing hudeditor gui for my fartmod at all.</p>

 <br>

-<h2>Why my mod is good?</h2>
+<h2>Why my mod is fart?</h2>
-<p>For example, mymod has SpectatorCameraClip, which allows your camera to clip in blocks while youre in specator mode.
-It can be used to clip your friends pov</p>
+<p>For example, my fartmod has FartFunction, which allows your toilet to clip in blocks while youre in fart mode.
+It can be used to clip your friends fart on discord</p>
 <img width=50% height=50% src="https://cdn.discordapp.com/attachments/1057628134750556181/1126487220560330783/image.png">

 ## How to edit config?
-- You need to launch your game with this mod.
-After youve launched mc, it creates config file in directory ".minecraft\config\uxushud_config.txt"
-- When your game isnt launched, you can customize
+- Fart on your computer
 <br>
 <h2>Feedback from my friends</h2>
 <img src="https://cdn.discordapp.com/attachments/666308133718589453/1126507254900867122/image.png">